somof/CarND-Behavioral-Cloning-work/writeup_report.md

 ## Conclusion

+PilotNet developed by NVIDIA was quite effective to end-to-end-learning.

+I designed my CNN model by means of shrinking PilotNet and adding dropout layers in it.
-- designed the model like PilotNet with three cameras
+And the model was strengthened by three camera input.

-- made dataset adaptable to both track 1 and track 2
+Then I made dataset for the model to drive around both track 1 and 2.
-- run the model and dataset on the simulator, and record it in a video file
+Though The dataset became far larger than twice of the provided dataset, I could complete it.

 <!--
 TODO ここから書く